 In Yorkshire, the managers and supervisors treated Asian workers like third-class citizens, were incredibly rude to us and called us by shouting, ‘Oi!’.
 We were in need of work, so we put up with their abuse.
 In Lancashire the attitude towards Asian workers was better than in Yorkshire.
 In Yorkshire they held such hatred towards us and didn’t treat us as humans.
 The other thing about Yorkshire was that if you were under twenty-five, they made you do a full workload, but gave you half the salary.
 In Lancashire they didn’t, they gave you a full salary, so I moved to Lancashire.

-Anne Marie Shackleton | Transcript
+AMS | Transcript

 I was quite sad because it’s such a gothic building.
 And it’s so much of Keighley’s history.
 And it was so horrendous.
 Because there were so many…I reckon it’ll be haunted.
 I reckon there’ll be…there’ll be quite a few souls in there.
 Because it was horrendous.
 If you imagine them working there, the kiddies used to work there, and it were hard.

 Illingworth’s – out of the three jobs [I had] that was the best one.
-It was the cleanest out of the three.
-Doing the same job yeah.
+It was the cleanest out of the three, doing the same job.
 I had the run of the mill.
 I could go anywhere in it!
 I could go right in the deepest basements, right to the top attics, you know.
 I used to love it!
 I used to go and hide upstairs.
-And there was an old guy in the yarn store, a really old white guy, really he said ‘Oh, you want a cup of tea, lad?’
+And there was an old guy in the yarn store, a really old white guy, he said ‘Oh, you want a cup of tea, lad?’
 He’d make me a cup of tea, and we’d sit there for ages just chin wagging, about nothing.
 And that was their work.
 I said, ‘I want your job, mate.’
 He was just in charge of stores.
 He used to sit there drinking tea and coffee and I used to take carts to him, and he used to say, ‘Right, ok.’
 And tick it off and put it in.
 That’s it.

 Christopher Ackroyd | Transcript

 Spinning mills weren’t as noisy as weaving.
 I worked in a weaving shed once for two weeks, in Silsden, after I’d left, but before I went to college.
 And they gave me a job there for two or three weeks, at Easter, I think.
 Just to make a bit of pocket money.
 And I was a battery filler in the weaving shed and I used to walk home from Silsden to Riddlesden.
 And I’d get to Riddlesden before I could hear properly.
 An hour afterwards, every day.
 Now I was only doing that for two or three weeks.
 And again, it’s mainly women who worked in those places.
 They were doing it forever.
-Yeah.
 And it affected the way they speak to each other, sign language and all of that.
 The humour…

 You would stop seeing a particular mill showing up in the book every morning and it’s like, ‘Oh no, they’re finished, they don’t work.
 They’re closed.’
 As you drove around, you’d see more and more sites being demolished.
 At the time, and this is kind of the mid to late ‘90s, there wasn’t a lot of redevelopment.
 You could see stuff being pulled down, and the stone being carted away and possibly all the cast iron and so on.
 But I think they were not looking at it as a site to redevelop, they were just looking at it as salvage materials.
 Because these were all clad in stone with valley guttering with stonework on it as well.
 And so I think the fabric of the building itself was more valuable.